EarthScape: A Multimodal Dataset for Surficial Geologic Mapping and Earth Surface Analysis: EarthScape Dataset

-The NHDHR and OSM vector datasets were downloaded for the entire state of Kentucky, and the AOI boundary was used to clip and extract the relevant features for the target areas (Fig.~\ref{fig:processing_pipeline}).
-NHDHR stream centerlines and waterbody polygons and OSM road and railway centerlines were converted into two separate binary images representing the hydrological and infrastructure features.
+\textbf{Targets:} Each SG map was provided as a vector geodatabase, and the relevant polygons exported to a non-proprietary GeoJSON format (Fig. \ref{fig:pipeline_modalities}).
+The polygons were checked for valid geometry and their topology was validated to ensure complete coverage, preventing gaps or inconsistencies that could produce missing or incorrect labels during rasterization.
+All SG units were then mapped to a standardized set of ordinal class values shared across the entire EarthScape dataset.
+The vector data were reprojected to the DEM coordinate reference system and rasterized to a common 1.52 m GSD grid (Fig. \ref{fig:pipeline_modalities}).
+The DEM was used as the target grid because it served as the original basemap for the mapping and provides a uniform reference for aligning all other modalities.

+\textbf{Raw Features:} A tile index defining the footprints of the RGB+NIR imagery and DEM tiles was obtained, and all tiles intersecting the AOI were downloaded (Fig. \ref{fig:pipeline_modalities}).
+The aerial RGB+NIR and DEM GeoTIFF tiles were reprojected and merged into single raster mosaics at a common 1.52 m GSD resolution (Fig. \ref{fig:pipeline_modalities}).
+Vector hydrography and infrastructure datasets were also acquired and clipped to the AOI (Fig. \ref{fig:pipeline_modalities}).
+NHD hydrographic and OSM infrastructure features were then rasterized into two binary GeoTIFF layers aligned to the same 1.52 m GSD grid (Fig. \ref{fig:pipeline_modalities}).

+\textbf{Engineered Features:} Terrain features were calculated at multiple spatial scales in order to capture hierarchical surface structure (Fig. \ref{fig:pipeline_modalities}).
+The native DEM (1.52 m GSD) was downsampled to five additional resolutions (3.05, 6.10, 15.24, 30.48, 60.96 m GSD) following a roughly logarithmic progression commonly used in geomorphometry (Fig. \ref{fig:pipeline_modalities}).
+S, PrC, and PlC were computed on each DEM using 5$\times$5 neighborhood kernels, upsampled back to 1.52 m GSD (Fig. \ref{fig:pipeline_modalities}), and smoothed with a Gaussian filter to reduce interpolation artifacts.
+EP and SDS were computed directly on the native‐resolution DEM as neighborhood statistics using kernels of 5$\times$5, 11$\times$11, 21$\times$21, 51$\times$51, 101$\times$101, and 201$\times$201 pixels (Fig. \ref{fig:pipeline_modalities}).
+Kernel sizes were chosen so that their effective spatial footprint matches the approximate resolutions used for S, PrC, and PlC, ensuring comparable multi-scale representations across modalities.
+Additional details are provided in Appendix \ref{supp:modalities}.

-\paragraph{Spatial alignment and registration:} The target geology GeoTIFF image served as the spatial reference for aligning all other features in the dataset (Fig.~\ref{fig:processing_pipeline}).
-Once each feature was collected and compiled into its respective GeoTIFF image, they were each reprojected and aligned to the reference image coordinates using cubic convolution interpolation.
-All images were checked to ensure that their bounding coordinates and spatial resolution were consistent across all other images.
+\textbf{Spatial Alignment and Registration:} The rasterized SG map served as the reference grid for the entire dataset.
+Each rasterized feature was reprojected to a common coordinate reference system to ensure identical spatial resolution, grid origin, and geographic extent (Fig. \ref{fig:pipeline_modalities}).
+After reprojection, all images were validated to confirm matching bounding coordinates and pixel dimensions, guaranteeing full spatial alignment across modalities.